spockiash/ObsidianVaults/GoLang/Pointers/Pointers.md

 What is seen is that every instance of a class in these languages is implemented as a pointer.
 When class instance is passed to a function or method, the value being copied is the pointer to the instance.
 Since `outer` and `inner1` are referring to the same memory, changes made to fields of the class instance are reflected in the outer variable.
 When the value is reassigned to a new instance, this creates a separate instance that does not affect the outer variable.

 In Go this is exactly the same, only Go give you a choice whether to pass pointers or values.

+## Pointers indicate zero value
+Go pointers are often used to indicate the difference between variable of field that has been assigned with the zero value and those where it was not assigned a value at all.
+For this purpose the `nil` pointer should be used to represent unassigned variable or struct field.

+When doing this pattern it is better to use the [[Maps#The comma ok Idiom|comma ok idiom]] that can be seen in maps.
+Instead of returning the `nil` pointer from a function return the value and the boolean.
+The `nil` pointer cannot be passed into a function as parameter as the value cannot be changed.